Aquantia/atl_avb/kmod/README.txt

 License
 =======

+Atlantic Network Driver
-aQuantia Corporation Network Driver
+Copyright (C) 2014-2019 aQuantia Corporation
-Copyright(c) 2014 - 2018 aQuantia Corporation.
+Copyright (C) 2019-2020 Marvell International Ltd.

 This program is free software; you can redistribute it and/or modify it under the terms and conditions of the GNU General Public License,